 - cardholder’s bank correctly assessed the response of the merchant’s bank to the chargeback.

 If we find a cardholder’s bank failed to carry out a transaction dispute process correctly, we may award compensation.
 We may also require a bank to attempt a chargeback if they have not already done so.
 We usually cannot uphold a complaint about an unsuccessful chargeback if we find the bank followed the chargeback process correctly.

 The complaints we receive are mainly from customers disputing transactions because they believe they have been misled by the merchant about the service offered or they have discovered that the service was a scam.
-A bank generally can’t charge back these transactions because the customer authorised the transactions, and the merchant has provided the service.
 We recommend bank customers exercise caution before providing their credit card details online.

 Complaints from merchants